 This page is still under construction, but will include advice on how to avoid many common causes of bike crashes.
-Please check back in a week or two, but until then the Bicycle Safe website has some excellent advice and the page in the Phsyical Training section of this website on Riding Technique & Efficiency includes some good tips about bike handling.
+Until then the Bicycle Safe website has some excellent advice and the page in the Phsyical Training section of this website on Riding Technique & Efficiency includes some good tips about bike handling.
+There are also lots of useful links on the Trip Buzz website.
 The second part of this page is already complete:

 Despite doing your best to avoid crashing, you should also be somewhat prepared for if it does happen.
 If you crash while participating in a race, remember that a race is never more important than your health.
 After a an accident, crash, or simple fall, you should take at least a couple of minutes to assess the damage to yourself and your bike and decide what is safe and sensible to do next, without immediately considering the consequences to your race.
 Help should be sought if there is any chance that you have an injury that needs medical attention.
 Throughout Europe, phone 112 to contact the local emergency services, who should be able to find someone who can speak English, or ask a passerby to explain the situation to them.
 In North America, the number is 911 and in Australia it’s 000.
 See Wikipedia for a worldwide list.